-The Company's potential dilutive securities, which include stock options and warrants to purchase common stock as of September 30, 2017 and stock options, warrants to purchase preferred stock and convertible preferred stock as of December 31, 2016, have been excluded from the computation of diluted net loss per share, for each respective period, as the effect would be to reduce the net loss per share.
+The Company's potential dilutive securities, which include stock options, warrants to purchase preferred stock and convertible preferred stock, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share.
 Therefore, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders are the same.